Olympique Lyonnais Logo

 Olympique Lyonnais Logo 1950-1957

-The lion and shield on the first emblem of Olympique Lyonnais are the same as on Lyon’s national coat of arms.
+The lion and shield on the first emblem of Olympique Lyonnais are the same as those on Lyon’s national coat of arms.
 The designers did not change the color scheme, keeping the classic combination of blue, white, and red.
 They only transformed the shield’s top, replacing the three golden fleurs-de-lis with the club’s initials.

 1957 – 1965